veljkoRad/comparebestbrokers/README.md

 1. React frontend handles user interactions.
 2. Data (brokers, posts, images, custom fields) is fetched from the WordPress REST API.
 3. The app organizes and displays this data with Material UI components and custom CSS.
+4. A **search with autocomplete** feature lets users quickly find brokers or news posts:
-4. Forms are integrated with **Google Sheets** (to save submissions) and also send a **thank-you email** to the user.
+5. Forms are integrated with **Google Sheets** (to save submissions) and also send a **thank-you email** to the user.
-5. Responsive design ensures it works across desktop and mobile.
+6. Responsive design ensures it works across desktop and mobile.

 ## Project Structure
 - **/services** → API requests (WordPress endpoints)